 You pay the premium for this supplemental coverage, usually through payroll deduction.
 Typically, your premiums will increase as you get older.

-If your employer is getting a good discount on its group plan, purchasing extra coverage may be a good deal for you and be more affordable than individual life insurance.
+Insurance coverage through your employer is offered at affordable group rates, so purchasing extra coverage may be a good deal for you and be more affordable than individual life insurance.

 Purchasing life insurance coverage on your own

 Just because your employer offers life insurance doesn’t mean you can’t also purchase coverage on your own.
 There are a number of reasons this may be wise:

 - The maximum amount of coverage you can get through your employer’s plan may be less than the amount you need.

 - Life insurance offered through your employer is typically term life insurance, not permanent – so you may have a gap in coverage if you leave your employer or retire.

 - Term life insurance does not build cash value like permanent life insurance products.